RIP Sujith: Borewell was supposed to be closed...Who should be held responsible?

 The amendments mandated permission from authorities for sinking wells and its non-compliance, attracting a minimum of three years imprisonment.

-After such amendments, the government notified the 'Tamil Nadu Panchayats Rules' and 'The TN Municipalities Rules,' both on regulation of sinking of wells and safety measures, in early 2015.
+After such amendments, the government notified the 'Tamil Nadu Panchayats Rules' and 'The TN Municipalities Rules,' both on the regulation of sinking of wells and safety measures, in early 2015.

 Under the norms, a permit has to be taken for sinking, deepening or rehabilitation of a well and an application has to be made for grant of certificate of registration to carry on the business of sinking wells.